 Are you looking for new ways to enhance or use your outdoor spaces at your child care facility?
 ECHO offers a variety of training opportunities for early childhood professionals, directors, child care health consultants, and family child care providers.
 We are able to travel to your community to provide training supports to understand the importance of outdoor spaces, and reimagine traditional playgrounds.
 Fees may apply.
 Please contact firstname.lastname@example.org to request a training.

-Please join us for our Annual Summit as we convene national and international leaders in outdoor play and learning, and engage in breakout sessions to learn “how” to create high quality outdoor spaces.
+Please join us for our Annual Summit as we convene national and international leaders in outdoor play and learning, and engage in breakout sessions to learn how to create high quality outdoor spaces.
 This event is hosted in partnership with Denver Botanic Gardens.
-The virtual 2020 Summit is scheduled for Friday, October 23 and Saturday, October 24.
+This year's Summit is scheduled for Saturday, October 9, 2021.

 We strive to ensure all trainings provide educators with tools and hands-on ways engage young children in outdoor spaces.
 Participants will have the opportunity to learn new content, practice new skills, and leave with ideas to implement in the classroom immediately.
 We regularly seek content knowledge experts, partners, and community supports to ensure our trainings embody best practice and have strong ties to local networks.